Three Reasons Why Continuous Enrollment Makes Sense

 In 2015, Sara Nordhoff and Mary Braun shared how they moved away from re-enrollment to “assumed enrollment” with great success at the Catlin Gabel School.
 This webinar, Re-Examining Re-Enrollment, was presented as part of the series offered by the Enrollment Management Association (formerly SSATB).

 ISM also published an article in 2014 asking the question: “Perpetual Enrollment — Is it Right for your School?”

 I have also heard other school leaders and admissions organizations discussing perpetual or evergreen contracts.
 However, my preference is to use the term Continuous Enrollment.

 In every one of these schools, the following three reasons stand out as to why they moved away from an annual re-enrollment process.

 - Opt-Out Instead of Opt-In – By moving to continuous or automatic enrollment, the decision to opt-out is placed on the parent.
 Re-enrollment asks the parent to opt-in every year while continuous enrollment eliminates the opt-in and focuses on those that opt-out.

 - Easier, Simplified Process – Instead of asking parents to complete an annual process, moving to continuous enrollment eliminated unnecessary paperwork and steps required by the parent.
 The only paperwork required was from the parent choosing to opt-out.
 Continuous Enrollment saves time and work among the staff.

-- Positive Messaging – By asking parents every year at their school if their parents are going to re-enroll their child, this actually creates doubt and a negative buzz among parents and students.
+- Positive Messaging – Asking parents every year at their school if their parents are going to re-enroll their child, creates doubt and a negative buzz among parents and students.
 Continuous enrollment communicates this positive message and reinforces the value that every child remains enrolled until graduation.

 Continuous Enrollment makes sense to me.
 I have seen it work effectively in these schools.
 While it won’t be a magical solution to improve your retention rate, it will help improve your enrollment process with your current families.